Speaker

 Behind the Scenes of Tailwind CSS

-You'll see exactly how thousands of utility classes get generated, the purging techniques that scan your templates to slash bundle sizes, and how JIT compilation delivers unlimited arbitrary values without tanking performance.
+Have you ever wondered how Tailwind CSS actually works?
+In this talk, we'll explore how thousands of utility classes are generated, the purging techniques that scan your templates to keep bundle sizes small, and how JIT compilation provides unlimited arbitrary values without hurting performance.

-Most developers miss these internals.
-You'll walk away with practical knowledge you can apply immediately
+Most developers overlook these internals.
+You'll leave with practical knowledge that you can apply right away!

 As someone who's been working with CSS architecture for years, I can tell you firsthand: understanding what's happening under the hood changes everything.